jsc329/ammonitorwiki/Chapter-02-AMMonitor-Database.md

 1. Use the `dbCreate()` function to create a blank database.
 This is what users should do after reading or skimming through the entire book and are ready to launch a monitoring program.
-This function has two arguments: the *db.name* (desired name of the database) and the *file.path* (where to store this SQLite file).
+This function has two arguments: the ‘db.name’ (desired name of the database) and the ‘file.path’ (where to store this SQLite file).
 All tables and keys are generated automatically.
 Tables are empty, but fully equipped to intake new information.